 Eventually I found my way.
 I got a nanny job and I started doing princess parties to keep myself afloat.
 I got lucky, I made some amazing connections and my small business blew up.
 I was able to pay for my life while I learned to navigate it, and I kept leaning toward writing about my life.
 What I ultimately discovered was that I was more of a writer than an actress.

 A few years later I had a huge wealth of funny stories from performing at birthday parties, and so I wove them together with that first story, and Party Girl: A Modern Fairytale was born.
 As I wrote it, I could see the story unfold, like a movie in my mind and now years later, I’m absolutely thrilled at the possibility that that could become a reality!
 I was so lucky to collaborate with one of my best friends, Kaitlyn McQuin on a full length screen adaptation of Party Girl and we're both insanely proud of it!

 I have also been fortunate enough over the years to write for several national publications including LA Confidential Magazine, Daily Candy, FATHOM, Hello Giggles!, Biz New Orleans and Quarterly Magazine.

-I am currently based in Los Angeles and I am set to release my second novel, Have Baggage, Will Travel this year.
+I am currently based in Los Angeles and my second novel, Have Baggage, Will Travel is NOW available on Amazon!